 To regain a parrot’s trust, spend time together, moving quietly and speaking gently.
 This will show your parrot that you’re not a threat.
 Observe and copy your parrot’s body language to communicate with it.

 Getting a parrot to trust you again requires time, but it can be done if you work on the relationship.

 How To Know if a Parrot Hates You

 If you’ve done something to upset your parrot, it’ll start behaving negatively toward you.
-Until you build your trust, you’re likely to experience the cold shoulder from your parrot.
+Until you rebuild your trust, you’re likely to experience the cold shoulder from your parrot.